signature-opensource/CK-Globalization/README.md

 ## Future
 A static Code Analyzer should discover CodeString and generate a resource file that contains the CodeString source location, the format string and its hash.
-A CKSetup component could then detect `AutomaticResourceNamesCanUseExistingResName`, `ResourceNamesCanBeMerged` and `SameResNameWithDifferentFormat` when compiling the final application and a new `TranslationUselessResource` could then be immediately emitted when setting a translation cache.
+A CKomposable engine could then detect `AutomaticResourceNamesCanUseExistingResName`, `ResourceNamesCanBeMerged` and `SameResNameWithDifferentFormat` when compiling the final application and a new `TranslationUselessResource` could then be immediately emitted when setting a translation cache.